Slozzyondul/Secure-Proxying-Forwarding-using-Asymmetric-Encryption/README.md

 # Secure-Proxying-Forwarding-using-Asymmetric-Encryption
-A client-server app that can securely forward TCP communication over the internet using asymmetric encryption .
+A client-server app that can securely forward TCP communication over the internet using asymmetric encryption.

+# Goal
+Nimicking something like a very minimal VPN or HTTPS-like tunneling, manually:

+- Using public key cryptography

+- Encrypting payloads both ways

+- Not relying on TLS or certs — all done in Python

 # What Is Asymmetric Encryption?